 Building young citizen awareness

 Race Against Waste engages young generations into sustainability.
-Through educational action campaigns, children from more than 600 primary schools in the Netherlands, Germany and France have learned about the circular economy and energy saving.
+Through educational action campaigns, children from more than 700 primary schools in the Netherlands, Germany, France, and Spain have learned about the circular economy and energy saving.

-Race Against Waste has three project types, called races: the E-waste Race, the Textile Race, and the Energy Race.
+Race Against Waste has four project types, called races: the E-waste Race, the Textile Race, the Energy Race, and the Water race.
 In these races, children learn about how people impact the environment.
 But much more importantly, they also learn what to do about it.

 In a race, school teams compete against each other, to make as much positive impact as possible.
-The teams receive points for carrying out repairs, swap meets, energy-saving actions and collecting items for reuse and recycling.
+For example, in the Textile race the teams receive points for campaigning in residential areas and carrying out textile repairs, clothing swaps, and collecting used textiles for reuse and recycling.
 And they also involve their parents, neighbours, and family.

 How they do it